GSA/idmanagement.gov/_buy/gsapkissp.md

   <li> Shared Service Program (“SSP Program”) is a GSA program that provides technical support for the FPKI.
 Specifically, it supports the governmentwide implementation of HSPD-12 and the FICAM Initiative.
 It is recognized as robust secure PKI services that provide agencies with the capability to implement secure logical and physical access to federal resources through outsourced shared PKI services.
 By cross-certification, the shared PKI infrastructure is a part of the FPKI’s information technology systems governed by the FPKI.
 GSA has established a Special Item Number (SIN) 541519PKI that identifies these PKI services that contract holders offer governmentwide.</li>
 </ol>

-2\. **Purpose.** The purpose of this Agreement is to agree on the terms and conditions on which the Entity will participate in the SSP Program.
+2\. **Purpose**.
+The purpose of this Agreement is to agree on the terms and conditions on which the Entity will participate in the SSP Program.
 The Office of Technology Policy (OTP) manages the SSP Program with managing partners from the following GSA offices:
 <ol type="a">
   <li>Office of Chief Information Security Officer (“OCISO”)</li>
   <li>Federal Acquisition Service, Office of Information Technology Category (“ITC”)</li>